 Strengths: Jennings numbers won’t pop up at you, but he is a disruptive force who is always around the football.
 At 6’3, 262 pounds, Jennings has a lot of upside as a pass rusher.
 Despite having only 1 career sack, there were several times where he still pressured the quarterback effectively last year.
 Those pressures lead to timely in-completions and turnovers.
 Effort shows up everywhere on Jennings tape and he never takes a play off.
 I like his ability to play in space and off the ball.
 Jennings brings a versatile skill set that would fit any scheme.

-Weaknesses: I want to see Jennings finish sacks more this season.
-I believe it is possible as he gains more confidence in his pass rushing role.
+Weaknesses: I want to see Jennings finish sacks this season.
+I believe it’s possible as he gains more confidence in his pass rushing role.
 Last year, he ended his season with a serious knee injury in the Clemson game.
 Also, he left the FSU game with an ankle injury.
 It will be worth watching to see if he is fully healthy.

 Early Draft Projection: Late Round 1-Early Round 2